GrandOrgue/LoopAuditioneer/README.md

 ## Building

 Basic compilation instructions are available in the BUILD.md file.
-At the moment the program is developed and mostly tested under Linux (Ubuntu 20.04) 64 bit.
+At the moment the program is developed and mostly tested under Linux (Ubuntu 24.04) 64 bit.
 The Windows binaries are produced by cross-compilation with x86_64-w64-mingw32.
 Since june 2024 builds for macOS, both Intel and arm64 are also available.
-All releases of this software here on Github are created on action runners on Github.
+All releases of this software here on Github are created on action runners on Github, Ubuntu 22.04 except for macOS builds.

 LoopAuditioneer requires wxWidgets 3.0+, available at http://www.wxwidgets.org/.
 The repository unicode version of wxWidgets that Ubuntu offer should work as